Behavior-dLDS: A decomposed linear dynamical systems model for neural activity partially constrained by behavior: Model Inference

 We also use the Frobenius norm option to allow columns of $\bm{\Psi}$ with very small values to be regularized to 0, which is especially useful in cases where there are many behavior outputs but only one or a few dynamics coefficients generating them, as in the simulations presented below:

-where $m=\{1,...,M'\}$ are the columns of $\bm{\Psi}$ corresponding to the dynamics coefficients.
+where $\lambda_{\Psi}$ is a regularization parameter on the Frobenius norm of $\bm{\Psi}$.
 By contrast, in the neural data, we expect that multiple dynamics coefficients participate in generating the one- or few-dimensional observed behavior, so the Frobenius norm and ``sparse suspected'' options are not used.
+Supplementary Figure~\ref{fig:Ablation} shows an ablation study on these two $\bm{\Psi}$-related settings on simulated data.